-Reading and answering questions in the textbook and/or review book Lab or fieldwork write-up or Paper and pencil lab Reaction paper for newspaper article Viewing a television documentary and answering related questions Project or research paper

-Lab Reports: Attendance at lab, as well as completion of written reports, is MANDATORY for Regents science.
+Reading and answering questions in the textbook and/assignments.
+Lab or fieldwork write-up or Paper and pencil lab Reaction paper for newspaper article Viewing a television documentary and answering related questions Project or research paper Lab Reports: Attendance at lab, as well as completion of written reports, is MANDATORY for Regents science.
 If you miss lab, it is your responsibility to arrange to make it up, and makeup must occur within two weeks of your return.
 Lab reports are due at the completion of the laboratory session.
 They receive a pass/fail grade or a letter grade.
-Lab summaries or reflection papers may be assigned for homework
+A lab manual is assigned to each student, and an initial is given by the educator on completion of lab.